johnnyw66/voice-email-alerts/README.md

 **To delete notifications from your Alexa device, you can say**

 **“Alexa, delete my notifications”.**

-## Voicemonkey Skill - Dynamic Announcements

-You can now make dynamic annoucements without the need for virtual buttons by signing up to a voicemonkey account - see testannounce.py source file and go to https://voicemonkey.io to sign up for a free account.

 ## Don't have any Alexa devices?